 Thanks for looking to contact me.
 I welcome all opinions, both appreciation and criticism.
-Keep in mind that while I try to reply to everyone who asks for a reply, due to the volume of email I receive that’s simply not always possible.
+Keep in mind that while I try to reply to everyone who asks for a reply, due to the volume of email I receive that’s simply not possible.

-Before you email me, please take a look at my guidelines below.
-Following them will make my life easier and greatly increase the chances that you get a reply.
+Also, before you email me, please read (all!) the guidelines below.
+Following them greatly increase the chances that you get a reply.
 Thanks.

 - Please, no life stories.
 I love meeting and learning about new people, but I simply don’t have the time to read multiple biographies every day.
 If you have a problem and/or question, just get straight to it.
 Generally speaking, the shorter your email, the more likely I am to answer your question.

 - If you’re pitching me something, then your pitch must be personalized.
 You must also list specific examples of how you can make my site or business better.
 Screenshots and statistics are preferred.
 If all you’ve got is a shitty copy/paste email that you send to 100 bloggers, then it will not even be read before it’s deleted (yes, it’s obvious).

 - If you’re seeking relationship advice, before emailing me, first ask yourself, “What if I asked my partner exactly what I’m going to ask Mark?”
 This by itself solves a surprising amount of relationship problems.